DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Friday

 - [MIDI History](../lectures/week-7/midi-history/) - some history on the problem MIDI was invented to solve.

+# Week 8 (10/10)

+## Monday

 - [MIDI Intro](../lectures/week-7/midi-intro/)
+- Spend some time making loops, share with the class at the end
+- Add one or two samples from free sound to your composition
+- Use any of the effects we've learned so far: EQ, compression, reverb, delay

 <!--